Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 promotional mix of Cadbury-marketing mix of Cadbury| IIDE

-Promotion refers to activities undertaken by the organisation to inform the market about their products and services.
+Promotion refers to activities undertaken by the organization to inform the market about its products and services.
 It is the most important factor as it is a direct relation to sales.

 The company has a keen eye for detail and relies heavily on emotional advertising campaigns to connect with its target audience, which has been the key to its success.
 Campaigns include “Kuch Mettha Ho Jaye,” a slogan that appears on their celebrations-themed chocolates.
 The tagline for Bournville chocolates is “You Earn It.”